Nuno-Jesus/Make-A-Make/README.md

 	make <target>

-...where `<target>` is the name of the rule you want to run.
+...where `<target>` is a list of targets you want to run.
 In this case, we need both `main.c` and `hello.c` file to be compiled, so you can run:

 	make all